Flotomate/product_docs/source/patch-management/missing-patch.rst

 A missing Patch is a Patch which is supposed to be there (installed), but still it is in demand for installation.
-There are several scenarios that can generate missing Patches but we are going to discuss few of them; before doing that you need to understand the role of a Computer, the Update Server, and {Product} Server, and how they are related with one another.
+There are several scenarios that can generate missing Patches but we are going to discuss few of them; before doing that you need to understand the role of a Computer, the Update Server, and Flotomate Server, and how they are related with one another.

 -  **Computer**: A Computer resides in a Node.
 It is responsible for